AndersDeath/diary2/000-current.md

 # 24 Februar - Sonntag - Berlin - 522 Tag der Einwanderung - Sunny

 Two ears since the war started.
+It's sad date that I will not forget in my life.